Quincy Roche

-Quincy Roche (born February 10, 1998) is an American football outside linebacker for the Pittsburgh Steelers of the National Football League (NFL).
-He played college football at Temple and Miami.
+Quincy Roche (born February 10, 1998) is an American professional football linebacker.
+He played college football for the Temple Owls and Miami Hurricanes, and has played in the NFL for the New York Giants.

-Early years
+Early life

 Roche attended New Town High School in Owings Mills, Maryland.
 He played defensive end and tight end in high school.
 He committed to Temple University to play college football.

 College career

 Roche played at Temple from 2016 to 2019.
 During that time he recorded 137 tackles and 26 sacks.
 In 2019, he was the American Athletic Conference Defensive Player of the Year and was named an All-American by Sports Illustrated after recording 13 sacks.
 Prior to the 2020 season, Roche transferred to the University of Miami.

 Professional career

-Pittsburgh Steelers
+Pittsburgh Steelers (first stint)

-Roche was drafted by the Pittsburgh Steelers in the sixth round, 216th overall, of the 2021 NFL Draft.
+Roche was selected by the Pittsburgh Steelers in the sixth round, 216th overall, of the 2021 NFL draft.
 On May 15, 2021, he signed his four-year rookie contract with Pittsburgh.
 He was waived on August 31, 2021.